top of page

 YOUR BRAND DESIGNER

-Planning queen with a wanderlust heart, I chat with my plants, and fuel my days with double oat milk ristrettos,
+Planning enthusiast with a wanderlust heart, I chat with my plants, and fuel my days with a double shot of espresso.

 Always up for an adventure, especially exploring the beauty of deserts and national parks.
 Earth tones are my jam.
 Words are my passion, and I love crafting non-fiction stories, blog posts, and even short fiction.